ocular-d/optical/website/docs/tools/pre-comit.md

 ---
-sidebar_position: 5
+sidebar_position: 4
-title: Pre Commit
+title: Pre-commit Hooks
-description: A framework for managing and maintaining multi-language pre-commit hooks
+description: Pre-commit hooks
 ---

+A framework for managing and maintaining multi-language pre-commit hooks.

+---
+## lefhook

+Here info about lefthook
+## pre-commit

 A framework for managing and maintaining multi-language pre-commit hooks.